abshir206/reading-notes/102/class5.md

 Presenting a document to a user means converting it into a form usable by your audience.
 Browsers, like Firefox, Chrome, or Edge, are designed to present documents visually, for example, on a computer screen, projector, or printer.

+## Things i want to know more about:

+Will code run the exact same without error if im in external or internal CSS?
+Does it matter?